open-physics-ed-org/modern-classical-mechanics/README.md

 ## 🏗️ Build & Utility Scripts

-All build and utility scripts are in the `scripts/` directory.
-Run any script with `bash scripts/<scriptname>.sh` from the project root.
+All build scripts are in the main directory.

 - **build.py**: Main Python build script for converting notebooks to Markdown, PDF, DOCX, and handling all image logic.
 - **build-web.py**: Builds the HTML website version of the book for GitHub Pages.
-- **fetch_remote_images.sh**: Finds, downloads, and relinks any remote images referenced in notebooks or markdown files, ensuring all images are local for reproducibility.

 ---